NarnamangalamBhumika/SENTIMENT-ANALYSIS-WITH-NLP/README.md

 Model Training: A classification algorithm, such as Multinomial Naive Bayes, is trained on the vectorized training data.
 Model Evaluation: The model is tested on unseen data, and its performance is evaluated using metrics such as accuracy, precision, recall, and F1-score.

- Visualization of Sentiment Analysis with NLP :
+ VISUALISATION OF SENTIMENT ANALYSIS :

 Visualization in sentiment analysis plays a crucial role in interpreting and communicating the results of your analysis.
 It helps transform raw model outputs into meaningful insights by illustrating sentiment trends, class distributions, and model performance in an intuitive and accessible way.
 Why Visualization Matters in Sentiment Analysis: